 Kashrut and Quality Control

-Founded in 1804, the London Board for Shechita operates on behalf of the Federation of Synagogues, Spanish & Portuguese Jews’ Congregation, and The United Synagogues of Great Britain (in alphabetical order).
+Founded in 1804, The London Board for Shechita operates on behalf of the Spanish & Portuguese Jews’ Congregation, and The United Synagogues of Great Britain (in alphabetical order).

 The Board has evolved into a streamlined service-provider, with the mission of providing a secure supply of kosher meat and poultry, at the lowest possible cost, at a high standard of kashrut and strict observance of all relevant UK and European legislation relating to environmental, health & safety and tax law.
-A registered Charity (Charity No. 233467), the Board is a non-profit-making organisation.
+A registered Charity (Charity No. 1171869 and Company No. 10633799), the Board is a non-profit-making organisation.

 The Board does not own any abattoirs nor does it deal or trade in meat.
 Instead, its expert Shechita services are provided to approved independent abattoir operators.
 The Board provides regular Shechita and Kashrut services at cattle and poultry abattoirs, offering a bespoke and keenly-priced service to its Licensees.
 The Board also licenses factories and retail butcher shops.
 The Board employs both full-time on site Mashgichim and Inspectors who check for the continuous integrity of processes.
 The Board caters for all sections of the Community in London and beyond with some licensees providing Glatt and others Chalak Bet Yosef meat.